Bdeering1/Lucida/docs/workitems.md

 - test refactoring
   - make necessary changes to unit tests according to testing plan
   - consider implementing a testing framework (eg. Jest)
+- look into JS runtimes
+  - nodeJS
+    - consider pnpm
+  - deno
+    - see if deno packages exist for chess UI + other helpful libraries for chess engines

 ### Technical Debt
 - markup and module structure